purescript-contrib/purescript-hugenums/README.md

 Addition is implemented using an elementary-school method.
 Multiplication follows [Karatsuba](https://en.wikipedia.org/wiki/Karatsuba_algorithm).

-The quick start covers a common, minimal use case for the library, whereas longer examples and tutorials are kept in the [docs directory](./docs.)

 ## Documentation

 `precise` documentation is stored in a few places: